robert-westenberger/knowledgebase/docker/image-manipulation.md

 Each instruction, `FROM`, `EXPOSE`, `RUN` and `CMD`, create another layer of the image.

 ## Building an Image
+To perform an image build, the daemon needs the name of the `Dockerfile` and the build context.

-In a directory containing a `Dockerfile`, the command `docker image build .` will build an image using that Dockerfile.
+Executing `docker image build .` will build an image.
+The daemon finds any file named `Dockerfile` within the context.

+The `.` sets the context for the build.
+The context means the directory accessibile by the daemon during the build process.